 First, we would always recommend that you reach out to your physician to ensure that everything is in working order for you.
 We do also have some great go-to modifications for knee pain and below are some additional tips:

 - Watch knee placement.
-Good rule of thumb: Keep the knees with the range of your foot.
+A good rule of thumb: Keep the knees with the range of your foot.
 In other words, don't let your knees go past your toes, and don't let them track inside of your big toe or outside of your pinkie toe.

 - Keep feet flat.
 Any posture that is on the toes can be modified to a flat-foot option.